sidspencer/gimme/README.md

 # gimme gimme gimme
-A WebExtension for downloading media from webpages, especially tuned downloading image galleries with thumbnails that point to detail pages with large versions of the image on them.
+A WebExtension for downloading media from webpages, especially tuned for downloading image galleries with thumbnails that point to detail pages with large versions of the image on them.
 It also supports downloading the media shown on a page, and digging galleries of galleries.
 You'll find code for experimental features for downloading audio and for downloading video (the buttons are just hidden), but the gallery digging is always priority #1.

 Two terms are used for the automatic media-finding: Dig and Scrape.
 Dig is for galleries, and galleries of galleries -- sites where one must dig into the detail pages to find the original media.
 Scrape is for getting media that is directly on the page.